bnielsen1965/pi-pico-c-console/README.md

 and output.
 With stdio a command line can be programmed into the Pi Pico and a user can enter commands through one of the serial connections.

+This demo uses a multicore application to setup a command prompt on the stdio serial port.
+The second Pi Pico core runs a process that reads input from stdio and echoes the characters back.
+When enter is received the process releases a semaphore to trigger the command processing thread.

+The command processing thread runs on core0 and waits on a semaphore for a command string to process.

 Two commands are provided in the demo application, "help" and "bootrom".
 The help command will display a help message in the terminal and the bootrom command will reset the Pi Pico and boot into BOOTSEL mode.